yash04747/docs/docs/core-fields/palette-color.md

 :::

 ## Setting Palettes
-Each palette in the palettes argument is a key/pair array that defines each individual palette.
+Each palette in the palette argument is a key/pair array that defines each individual palette.
 The key of the array is the palette name.
 Assigned to the key is an array of hex colors to be displayed in the palette entry.
  See the example below for a complete breakdown.

 ## Build Config